Attuned-Corp/google-calendar-proxy-lambda/README.md

 - `allowed_email_domains`: Allowed email domains that will not be hashed

 ## AWS secrets manager
-After applying terraform changes, you will need to go in and set values for the following keys in AWS secrets manager:
+After applying terraform changes, you will need to go in and set values for the following keys in AWS secrets manager.
+If you used custom secret ids, make sure you find the secrets with the ids you entered into terraform as variables.
 - `gcal_proxy_lambda_private_key`: Private Key for accessing Google Calendar API
 - `gcal_proxy_lambda_client_email`: Google Calendar API Client Email
 - `gcal_proxy_lambda_access_token`: Access Token required to invoke the Lambda (recommended to generate a token at least 20 characters long)